 Whew!
 Just like in Lightroom (desktop) on my iMac, I can pretty much adjust everything about an image via Polarr for iOS.
-In fact, Polarr has more adjustment features than Lightroom Mobile.
+Polarr has more adjustment features than Lightroom Mobile.
 Polar comes with many free filter packs to emulate vintage and modern file types, and I can purchase additional filters via in-app purchase.
 But Polarr offers one feature that I wish the Lightroom Mobile app also had.
 All the adjustment I make to an image can be saved as a preset.
-I can reuse those changes on other images.
+I can reuse those changes on other photos.
 I can also share my presets on social media.
 Polar creates a QR code which I can post to Twitter or Facebook.
-I can reuse filter presets created by other Polarr users simply by import a QR code.
+I can reuse filter presets created by other Polarr users only by import a QR code.

 I’m pretty good at holding my iPhone 6 steady while taking photos but long exposure and HDR require that the camera remains stationary.
 Earlier this year, I bought a small Manfrotto tripod that I use to use with my iPhone.